South Carolina SC Organizations SC Charities Greenville Charities

 The Ronald McDonald House in Greenville is a home away from home for critically ill or injured children while they are being treated at local hospitals and their families, providing hope, encouragement and comfort.

-- Surgeons for Sight
+- Servants for Sight

-The mission of this Greenville-based Christian non-profit is to help disadvantaged people, both in South Carolina and abroad, have access to eye care including exams, eyeglasses, and surgery
+The mission of this Greenville-based Christian non-profit is to help disadvantaged people, both in South Carolina and abroad, have access to eye care including exams, eyeglasses, and surgery.

 - Vested Partners